Laura Chick: California Inspector General

-Shortly after President Obama signed the American Recovery and Reinvestment Act of 2009, Governor Arnold Schwarzenegger appointed Laura Chick to act as Inspector General, to provide oversight to the proper use of the federal funds.
+Shortly after President Obama signed the American Recovery and Reinvestment Act of 2009, Governor Arnold Schwarzenegger appointed Laura Chick to act as Inspector General, to provide oversight to the proper use of federal funds.

 Chick resigned her City Controller post before the end of her term to accept the state position.

 The Sacramento Bee heralded Chick's arrival in the Capitol with the headline, "Misuse stimulus cash - you'll answer to her".

 Chick took up the state's challenge of overseeing the massive expenditure of American Recovery funds though her Office was given very little resources.
-With a handful of auditors borrowed from other state departments she scrutinized local agencies across the state.
+With a handful of auditors borrowed from other state departments, she scrutinized local agencies across the state.
 Chick released nearly 30 reports uncovering misspent stimulus funds totaling millions.

 Chick's tenure in this role ended when the Office of the Inspector General was eliminated by Governor Jerry Brown in December 2010.

 Personal life

-Before entering elective office at the age of 49, Chick had already been a stay-at-home mom, manager of a family-owned retail business and social worker.
-She received her Bachelor's Degree in History from UCLA and a Master's in Social Work from University of Southern California School of Social Work.
+Before entering elective office at the age of 49, Chick had already been a stay-at-home mom, manager of a family-owned retail business, and social worker.
+She graduated from Beverly Hills High School in 1962, and received her Bachelor's Degree in History from UCLA as well as a Master's degree in Social Work from USC Suzanne Dworak-Peck School of Social Work.
 Chick moved to Kensington, California, near Berkeley, in 2011 where she still lives.
 Chick is Jewish.
+In September 2022, Chick called Controller candidate Kenneth Mejia an extremist who was unfit for office.
+Mejia was later elected that November.